aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-odp/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OTT to ODP?</h2>

+OTT (OpenDocument Text) is an open standard for text documents, which is used by many applications such as LibreOffice, OpenOffice, and Apache OpenOffice.
+ODP (OpenDocument Presentation) is an open standard for presentation documents, which is used by many applications such as LibreOffice Impress, OpenOffice Impress, and Apache OpenOffice Impress.
+Converting OTT to ODP is necessary when a user wants to create a presentation from a text document.

+<h2>How Aspose.Total helps for OTT to ODP Conversion?</h2>
-For a Python developer, who is trying to add a OTT to ODP conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a ODP format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps Python developers to automate the conversion process from OTT to ODP.
+The conversion process is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert OTT file to PDF.
+After that, by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into Presentation as a ODP format.

+Aspose.Words for Python via .NET API is a powerful Word processing API that enables developers to create, read, edit, and convert Word documents without using Microsoft Word.
+It supports a wide range of features such as document manipulation, formatting, mail merge, and many more.
+Aspose.Slides for Python via .NET API is a powerful PowerPoint processing API that enables developers to create, read, edit, and convert PowerPoint presentations without using Microsoft PowerPoint.
+It supports a wide range of features such as presentation manipulation, formatting, animation, and many more.

+By using Aspose.Total for Python via .NET API, developers can easily convert OTT to ODP without any manual intervention.
+It is a cost-effective solution that helps developers to save time and money.
+Moreover, it is a reliable and secure solution that ensures the accuracy of the converted documents.

 {{% /blocks/products/pf/feature-page-summary %}}